 When you are able to view your files, if you are not allowed to make copies, then you should take notes of the documents that are in your file.
 The notes should include the name or description of the document, the date it was created (if indicated), and the author.

 If you happen to find something in your files that you believe is untrue or you disagree with, try to follow up with the appropriate person and make a rebuttal in the file.
 You should also take notes on the negative information, just in case it is an issue in the future.
-However, if you are currently involved in a lawsuit against your employer, or think that you might be bringing one in the future, you should consult with an attorney to determine the best strategy to review and respond to negative information in your personnel file.
+However, if you are currently involved in a lawsuit against your employer or think that you might be bringing one in the future, you should consult with an attorney to determine the best strategy to review and respond to negative information in your personnel file.

 Never take documents or papers that don’t belong to you.
 Never even attempt to access information, either on computer or in company files, that you have no right to know.
 Anything that is personal to you, such as letters of praise or thanks that were sent to you, can be removed, but do so cautiously, as it may be better to copy it than remove it from your file.
 Anything related to the company or the operation of the company and its business, however, should not be taken without permission.While it may be tempting to take confidential company records or access computer files without authorization, this is a big mistake for a number of reasons.
 First of all, it may be illegal and you might end up facing criminal charges or civil claims as well as trying to fight your termination.
 Second, it may give the company an excuse to fire you where none existed before.
 Even if you can prove that you were illegally fired, your employer can use your misconduct to severely limit your ability to recover money or obtain re-employment in a lawsuit.
 Finally, if you signed a so-called “confidentiality agreement” at the time you were hired, taking confidential documents could subject you to civil action for breach of contract.

-This page has been adapted from Job Rights and Survival Strategies by Paul H. Tobias and Susan Sauter.
+Parts of this page has been adapted from Job Rights and Survival Strategies by Paul H. Tobias and Susan Sauter.